We're going to do a five-minute practice now.

 Not something so comfortable that you're likely to fall asleep.

-So even if you're lying down.
+So even if you're lying down,

 Not curled up in bed with your comforter on,

-But just maybe on a yoga mat or lying on a bed without too much support so you can stay awake.
+But just maybe on a yoga mat or lying on a bed without.

 It feels natural and safe for you to close your eyes.